owdproject/app-wasmboy/README.md

 ## Overview

-The OWD WasmBoy App is a GameBoy implementation of torch2424/wasmboy for Open Web Desktop.
+The OWD WasmBoy App is a GameBoy emulator based on torch2424/wasmboy for Open Web Desktop.

 ## Quick Installation